lyteword/kjv/numbers/chapter-20.md

 <sup>10</sup> And Moses and Aaron gathered the congregation together before the rock, and he said unto them, Hear now, ye rebels; must we fetch you water out of this rock?

-<sup>11</sup> And Moses lifted up his hand, and with his rod he smote the rock twice: and the water came out abundantly, and the congregation drank, and their beasts also.
+<sup>11</sup> And Moses lifted up his hand, and with his rod he smote the rock twice: and the water came out abundantly, and the congregation drank, and their beasts *also*.

 <sup>12</sup> ¶ And the LORD spake unto Moses and Aaron, Because ye believed me not, to sanctify me in the eyes of the children of Israel, therefore ye shall not bring this congregation into the land which I have given them.

-<sup>13</sup> This  is the water of Meribah; because the children of Israel strove with the LORD, and he was sanctified in them.
+<sup>13</sup> This ** the water of Meribah; because the children of Israel strove with the LORD, and he was sanctified in them.

 <sup>14</sup> ¶ And Moses sent messengers from Kadesh unto the king of Edom, Thus saith thy brother Israel, Thou knowest all the travail that hath befallen us:

 <sup>15</sup> How our fathers went down into Egypt, and we have dwelt in Egypt a long time; and the Egyptians vexed us, and our fathers:

-<sup>16</sup> And when we cried unto the LORD, he heard our voice, and sent an angel, and hath brought us forth out of Egypt: and, behold, we are in Kadesh, a city in the uttermost of thy border:
+<sup>16</sup> And when we cried unto the LORD, he heard our voice, and sent an angel, and hath brought us forth out of Egypt: and, behold, we *are* in Kadesh, a city in the uttermost of thy border:

-<sup>17</sup> Let us pass, I pray thee, through thy country: we will not pass through the fields, or through the vineyards, neither will we drink of the water of the wells: we will go by the king’s high way, we will not turn to the right hand nor to the left, until we have passed thy borders.
+<sup>17</sup> Let us pass, I pray thee, through thy country: we will not pass through the fields, or through the vineyards, neither will we drink *of* the water of the wells: we will go by the king’s *high* way, we will not turn to the right hand nor to the left, until we have passed thy borders.

 <sup>18</sup> And Edom said unto him, Thou shalt not pass by me, lest I come out against thee with the sword.

-<sup>19</sup> And the children of Israel said unto him, We will go by the high way: and if I and my cattle drink of thy water, then I will pay for it: I will only, without doing any thing else, go through on my feet.
+<sup>19</sup> And the children of Israel said unto him, We will go by the high way: and if I and my cattle drink of thy water, then I will pay for it: I will only, without *doing* any thing *else*, go through on my feet.

 <sup>20</sup> And he said, Thou shalt not go through.
 And Edom came out against him with much people, and with a strong hand.

 <sup>21</sup> Thus Edom refused to give Israel passage through his border: wherefore Israel turned away from him.

-<sup>22</sup> ¶ And the children of Israel, even the whole congregation, journeyed from Kadesh, and came unto mount Hor.
+<sup>22</sup> ¶ And the children of Israel, *even* the whole congregation, journeyed from Kadesh, and came unto mount Hor.

 <sup>23</sup> And the LORD spake unto Moses and Aaron in mount Hor, by the coast of the land of Edom, saying,